-The residential life department strives to provide students with facilities and services that will best serve the lifestyle needs of Missouri S&T students.
-Various living arrangements are available to students, including quiet floors, specialized learning communities and interest area communities, upperclassmen housing, double rooms, suite-style housing, cooperative living units, and married housing.
+The department of residential life works to provide students with facilities and services that will best serve the lifestyle needs of Missouri S&T students.
+Various living arrangements are available to students, including quiet floors, specialized learning communities and interest area communities, upperclassmen housing, double rooms, suite-style housing, cooperative living unites, and apartments.
 All rooms are furnished with beds, closets or wardrobes, desks and chairs.
 Students have the option of bringing personal items to give their room their own individual touch.
-Each community in Thomas Jefferson and the Residential College has its own study room and TV lounge.
+Most communities have study rooms and lounges available for resident use.
 Other facilities in the residence hall include laundry facilities, computer learning centers, meeting areas, game rooms, and vending machines, depending on the complex.

 Being a residential university, Missouri S&T requires freshman and sophomores to reside in university approved housing: the residence hall complexes, the downtown leased properties, an approved fraternity house, an approved sorority house, or Christian Campus Fellowship house.
 Exceptions may be granted for married students, students whose parents reside in the Rolla area, military veterans, students over 21 years of age, or other justified situations.